eh2k/teapot-viewer/README.md

 The Teapot-Viewer is a fast and extendable 3D-Model Viewer for Linux and Windows.

-The GUI base on wxWidgets.
+The GUI bases on wxWidgets.
 The core/scenegraph is written in C++ using common design pattens (graph,visitor).
 STL and boost are the only required dependencies.
 For rendering there s an graphics API independent renderer interface.
 Currently there is a basic Direct3D 9 and a OpenGL 1.4 renderer implementation.

 * The Direct3D 9 renderer runs a simple shader, supporting bumpmapping, reflectiontexture and alphatextures.
 * The OpenGL renderer uses the fixed pipeline, the textures are loaded with devIL (http://openil.sourceforge.net).

 The SceneIO Module, provides an internal OBJ laoder/writer.
 Additionally there is a simple plugin interface.
 It is possible to load Models from zip files.
-Reading zip files base on the Minizip library (http://www.winimage.com/zLibDll/minizip.html).
+Reading zip files bases on the Minizip library (http://www.winimage.com/zLibDll/minizip.html).

 Currently there are several loader plugins, all base on 3rd-party libraries: